jamaral14/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 ## Installation

+ - I used Code Institute lessons to make this project.

  #### User Authentication
     - login/logout/registration and password request features via completion of relevant forms.
       - specific logged in user access